brentonk/psci220/syllabus.md

 ### September 8--12: The Practice of Negotiations

-* Berridge, *Diplomacy: Theory and Practice*, chapters 2--6.
+* G.R.
+Berridge, *Diplomacy: Theory and Practice*, chapters 2--6.

 ### September 15--19: Deterrence